 This is probably isn’t essential if you only have one day in Istanbul, but it’s fun to know there are cats everywhere across the city!
 They’re pretty friendly too, so if you want to make some feline friends, it won’t be hard!

 Have you been to Istanbul?
-I would love to return for longer, and if you’re planning to visit for more than one day, then this 5-day Istanbul itinerary might be just what you’re looking for.
+I would love to return for longer and explore even more areas of the city.
+If you’re planning to visit for more than one day, then this 5-day Istanbul itinerary might be just what you’re looking for.

 I did find I managed to visit a surprising number of the top attractions in Istanbul in one day.
-I really loved meeting all the friendly cats around the city too!
-Hopefully this blog post will prove useful if you’re planning your time in Istanbul, whether that’s during a layover or a one day visit within a longer itinerary.
+Hopefully this Istanbul Travel Guide will prove useful if you’re planning your time in this exciting city.
+Whether that’s during a layover or a one day visit within a longer itinerary.

 If you’re considering a longer trip, you might find my two-week Turkey itinerary here useful, as well as my guides to Bodrum, Pamukkale, Ephesus, sailing the famous Turquoise Coast and Cappadocia here.

-Disclaimer: This visit to Istanbul, Turkey was entirely paid for by myself and there was no involvement from the tourism board or any hotel.
+Disclaimer: This visit to Istanbul, Turkey was entirely paid for by myself.
+There was no involvement from the tourism board or any hotel.
 This is an independent guide.